 - A commercial general liability insurance certificate with limits of $1 million per occurrence, naming Duke University and its employees and agents as additional insureds, must be filed with the Director of the Office of News and Communications at least 10 days prior to the first set-up day.
 In addition, if the production company has three or more employees, it must furnish proof of Worker's Compensation insurance.

 - The university reserves the right to require production companies to make a damage deposit prior to the arrival of any production vehicles on campus.
 The damage deposit will be refunded in full when the shooting locations are inspected by university officials and found to be in satisfactory condition.
 Special arrangements can be made for small productions.

 - Each production company will be charged a location fee.
 The standard fee is $10,000.00 per day or portion thereof.
 Any representation of official Duke logos or seals must be approved in advance of production.
-Charges for usage of proprietary Duke photographic images must be negotiated with the director of Duke University Photography.
 In addition, the production company will pay all incurred expenses such as those for electricians, food services, security, janitorial services, etc. Fees for set-up days will be decided on a case-by-case basis.
 Cancellation of a production within seven days of the start of filming will result in a charge not to exceed $5,000.00.